Ket-Labs/Ket-Labs.github.io/ket-labs-community.md

 ---
 layout: page
-title: Ignited Projects
+title: Ket-Labs community
-permalink: /ignited_projects/
+permalink: /ket-labs-community/
 ---

 You can find some of the projects ignited by Ket Labs on this page.
 Not all of them can be published just yet, due to the sensitive data involved.
-More projects from the June bootcamp will follow.

 ###  Using Google trends to predict Apple stock returns